pulumi/pulumi-kubernetesx/README.md

 declaration of Kubernetes resources, and make the API easier for humans to use.
 This is accomplished in the following ways:

-1. Better syntax - wherever possible, we simplify the resource syntax.
+1. **Better Syntax** - Where possible, we simplify the resource syntax.
 The kx library maintains full compatibility with the raw k8s declarations, so it is possible to mix and match with resources defined with `pulumi-kubernetes`.
-1. Easily compose resources - Kubernetes apps usually comprise several resources that reference each other (Deployment, ConfigMap, Secret, etc.). `kx` makes it easy to inject these references without having to worry about managing labels/selectors or resource names.
+1. **Easily compose resources** - Kubernetes apps usually comprise several resources that reference each other (Deployment, ConfigMap, Secret, etc.). `kx` makes it easy to inject these references without having to worry about managing labels/selectors or resource names.